 Let’s take a deep breath before we begin!

 The idea of picking out a wardrobe for you and everyone else who will be part of the shoot can seem a little overwhelming.
 I completely understand and have put together some helpful tips to make selecting outfits easy and enjoyable.
+Have a look at my Pinterest which as ideas and links to ASOS if you fancy treating yourself!

 First, for in-home sessions, I want you to think comfortable and like you’re actually just hanging out at home.
 Think bare feet, comfortable clothing, and remaining true to you!